DavidFM43/codefest-gamma-ai/README.md

 # **Codefest-gamma-ai**
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+Repository for the Codefest Ad Astra 2023 hackathon organized by Univesidad de los Andes and Fuerza Aerea Colombiana.

+Members:

+**Edwards Mendez**
+**Juliana Nieto**
+**Santiago Ahumada**
+**David Mora**

 # **Installation**

-First of all, be sure to conda environment with Python 3.8 installed.
-To do use, execute the command:
+First of all, be sure to have a conda environment with Python 3.8 installed.
+To do so, execute the command:
 ```
-conda create --name codefest-test python=3.8
+conda create --name codefest python=3.8
 ```

 The installation consist of two simple steps: